 Accessibility at Riveredge

 ADA-qualifying service animals are always welcome to assist their human partners at Riveredge.
 This does not include emotional support animals.
-Service animals must be on a leash and under the control of their owner/handler at all times, except in the case that being off-leash is necessary to perform tasks.
+Service animals must be on a leash, stay on the trails, and be under the control of their owner/handler at all times, except in the case that being off-leash is necessary to perform tasks.

 Since the Riveredge sanctuary is home to sensitive wildlife and native plants, we do not allow pets on the grounds.
 (Even though they aren’t permitted at Riveredge, we do love them very much, and understand why you would want to bring them with you!)
 For their safety and comfort, please leave pets at home rather than in the car while hiking.